Publication

 Let Them Eat Pie: Addressing Sample Selection in Multiparty Elections

-with Ali Kagalwala, Thiago M. Q. Moreira and Guy D. Whitten
+with Ali Kagalwala, Thiago M. Q. Moreira and Guy D. Whitten, Revised and Resubmitted to Political Analysis.
+(Draft available upon request)

 Abstract: Elections are central to the study of politics.
 When studying parties’ vote shares across districts, scholars are encouraged to use compositional-outcome models in order to test their theories about what factors shape the dynamics of electoral support.
 One problem with existing compositional modeling approaches is that they incorrectly deal with scenarios in which not all parties compete in every electoral district.
 Because unobserved factors that affect a party’s decisions to contest a district are likely correlated with its performance in districts where the party fielded candidates, failing to account for partial contestation is likely to result in sample selection bias.
 Addressing sample selection in a compositional setting is challenging because the outcomes are in log-ratio form, and thus the errors are not normally distributed.
 To deal with these issues, we introduce a novel maximum likelihood approach which accounts for this type of sample selection and demonstrate through simulations that our method outperforms commonly used solutions, including the conventional Heckman correction.
 We illustrate the utility of our approach by analyzing the 2017 and 2019 UK parliamentary elections in English constituencies.